ziiw/bddi-javascript-2021/README.md

 Each time a user connect (or disconnect) himself two emits happen:

 Emit a `users` event on the server with the new array of currently connected users payloads, as it does on getUsers event receiption.
-Emit a `user-connection` or `user-disconnection` event on the server with a payload of the user that just connected or disconnected himself, example:
+Emit a `userConnection` or `userDisconnection` event on the server with a payload of the user that just connected or disconnected himself, example:

 ```
   { id: '1fe4792f-4141-44da-9bd7-bef4cfbd4916', name: 'Anonymous' }